 Zahra migrated to Australia with her husband and children in 1997.
 Zahra left her family and friends behind with great hope for a better life for her family.

-The restrictions of being in an abusive and controlled marriage limited Zahra to live a full life that she had hoped for.
+The restrictions of being in an abusive and controlled marriage limited Zahra from living the full life that she had hoped for.
 Despite all this, Zahra embraced the opportunities in Australia.

 Zahra endured much pain and abuse throughout her marriage.
 However, Zahra remained positive, strong and never lost hope.
 Zahra’s strengths were her great sense of humour and commitment to family.
 Zahra was a caring mother devoted to her children.
 She fiercely protected her children from threats and abuse by her husband.

-On 21st of March 2010, Zahra attended the Persian New Year function at the Adelaide Convention Centre, to celebrate this cultural event and her 44th birthday.
+On 21 March 2010, Zahra attended the Persian New Year function at the Adelaide Convention Centre, to celebrate this cultural event and her 44th birthday.
 This celebration was cut short when her husband took her life in front of 300 witnesses.

 Her legacy lives on through the commitment of her children and the establishment of the Zahra Foundation Australia.